samjones00/docs/docs/templates-nextjs.md

 ## Project Structure

-Following this JAMStack pattern, the `nextjs-jam` template has a separate folder for the `ui` NextJS application, and the `api` ServiceStack application.
+Following this JAMStack pattern, the `nextjs` template has a separate folder for the `ui` NextJS application, and the `api` ServiceStack application.

 - `.deploy` - Files used for built-in GitHub Actions deployment.
 - `.github` - GitHub Actions workflows for deployment to GitHub Pages and a Linux server with `docker compose`.